HOOU-TUHH/Pontifex-Hugo/README.md

     },
 ```

+This entry describes the concept node `305` for the concept "Epsilon-Delta Definition"

 * `id` should be a unique three digit number.
 The first digit specifies the chapter (0-6).
 The second and third digits run from `00` to `99`.
 The `id` should also be the key of the node.
 * `label` is the text used as title of the node.
 * `meta` contains further information, for the content.
 In the above example it specifies the name of the video (not processed by any routines)